matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 `aria-flowto` can also reference multiple IDs.
 In that case, the assistive technology can give the user a choice of which element to navigate to next.

-### Do you need ARIA idrefs?
+### Do you need ARIA IDREFs?

 As you can see from the descriptions above, the ARIA attributes get increasingly more esoteric and complex.
 Things like `aria-labelledby` and `aria-controls` can be useful in many situations, but others like `aria-owns` and `aria-flowto` are only needed for specific use cases.
 When you think you need ARIA it's often better to take a step back and consider if you can achieve your goal with native HTML elements and attributes.

 It's also important to note that none of these ARIA attributes bring any behavior on their own: they only describe relationships.
 This can help assistive technologies understand the structure of your page, but you'll still have to implement the actual behavior.
 For example, `<button aria-expanded="false" aria-controls="my-menu">` will not automatically show and hide that menu element or move the focus into it.
 You have to implement the show/hide behavior and focus management.
 The ARIA attributes just tell the browser that this button controls that menu and whether it's expanded or not.

-## Idrefs and how to use them
+## IDREFs and how to use them

-IDrefs let you create explicit relationships between elements in your HTML where they otherwise might not exist.
+`IDREF`s let you create explicit relationships between elements in your HTML where they otherwise might not exist.
 Some of them give you additional behaviors, like how the `for` attribute on a label makes clicking the label focus the input, or how the `list` attribute on an input shows a dropdown of options from a datalist.

-Other `idref` attributes, especially in ARIA, are used to describe relationships that help assistive technologies understand the structure and purpose of your content better.
+Other `IDREF` attributes, especially in ARIA, are used to describe relationships that help assistive technologies understand the structure and purpose of your content better.
 If you also want those to show certain behaviors, it's your job to implement those.

-Whenever you use idrefs, make sure that the referenced IDs exists, and that you test their usage with the browsers and assistive technologies your users use.
+Whenever you use `IDREF`s, make sure that the referenced IDs exists, and that you test their usage with the browsers and assistive technologies your users use.